chrisgrieser/nvim-rulebook/README.md

 })
 ```

-### How to correctly configure diagnostic providers
+### How to configure diagnostic providers
-The plugin requires that the diagnostic providers (the LSP or a linter
+This plugin requires that the diagnostic providers (the LSP or a linter
 integration tool like [nvim-lint](https://github.com/mfussenegger/nvim-lint)
 or [efm-langserver](https://github.com/mattn/efm-langserver)) provide the
 **source and code for the diagnostic**.